LCBC-UiO/galamm-scripts/README.md

 # Supplementary Code

-This directory contains supplementary code to the paper "Longitudinal modeling of age-dependent latent traits with generalized additive latent and mixed models" by Øystein Sørensen, Anders M. Fjell, and Kristine B. Walhovd.
+This directory contains supplementary code to the paper [Longitudinal modeling of age-dependent latent traits with generalized additive latent and mixed models](https://arxiv.org/abs/2105.02488) by Øystein Sørensen, Anders M. Fjell, and Kristine B. Walhovd.

 All paths are relative to the